sigven/vcfmerge/README.md

 ### Notes

-- The tumor and control sample identifiers must match the names provided in the individual VCF files (sample columns)
+- The tumor and control sample identifiers provided as input arguments _must_ match the names provided in the individual VCF files (sample columns)
+- Note that the script currently fully ignores multi-allelic sites (i.e. sites with multiple alternate alleles).
+However, from our experience, it seems that very few such sites contain somatic events with a _PASS_ status